hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ... essentially permitting them unfettered invisible 'remote control' access if they so chose.
 I valued my banking details and documents etc, choosing to limit exposure to that potential security hazard.

-This 'roll your own' approach minimises cost, and avoids the pain of getting 'done over' by your own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers on the internet - at the cost of having to deal with more complexity ... safety first.
+This 'roll our own' approach minimises cost, and avoids the pain of getting 'done over' by our own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers on the internet - at the cost of having to deal with more complexity ... safety first.